coaxial/ynab-convert/README.md

 If there is no processor for your financial institution, you can contribute one to the project.

-There is a commented example processor located at `lib/ynab_convert/processors/example_processor.rb`.
-Looking at the other, real-world processors in that directory can also help.
+Looking at the other, real-world processors in `lib/processors` is helpful.

+Note that if the processor name's case cannot be camel cased from its lowercase string, it will need to be added manually in `lib/ynab_convert.rb` in the `processor_class_name` method.
+For instance, the USB Chequing processor is called with `-i ubs_chequing` from the command line.
+That makes the gem try to use `Processors::UbsChequing` as the processor class, but it's actually called `Processors::UBSChequing`.

 Be sure to add tests to your processor as well before you make a PR.